 The Company completed three dispositions during the year ended December 31, 2022.
-The Company completed six dispositions during the year ended December 31, 2021.
+The Company completed six dispositions during the year ended December 31, 2021 and one disposition during the year ended December 31, 2020.

-The pretax gains recognized related to dispositions were \$54 million and \$142 million for the years ended December 31, 2022 and December 31, 2021, respectively.
-Gains recognized as a result of a disposition are included in Other income in the Consolidated Profit and Loss Accounts.
-The pretax losses recognized in the Consolidated Profit and Loss Accounts related to dispositions were insignificant for the years ended December 31, 2022 and December 31, 2021, respectively.
+The pretax gains recognized related to dispositions were \$54 million, \$142 million, and \$25 million for the years ended December 31, 2022, December 31, 2021 and December 31, 2020, respectively.
+Gains recognized as a result of a disposition are included in Other income in the Consolidated Statements of Income.
+The pretax losses recognized in the Consolidated Statements of Income related to dispositions were insignificant for the years ended December 31, 2022, December 31, 2021, and December 31, 2020, respectively.